mblwhoi/drupal_faceted_search/README.txt

 Views integration
 *****************

-You may use Views to display search results through the Faceted Search Views module.
-This allows to display results in an embedded view.
+You may use the Views module to display search results through the Faceted Search Views module, which allows to display results in an embedded view.

 Results shown through a view might differ from those obtained from other display styles, because the view might provide additional filters.
 A view must use the